Loyalty programs basics

 - Preparation of points schema:

-- Aggregate which counts the amount of money spent on every product within one transaction.
+- Aggregate which counts the amount of money spent on the products within a single transaction.

 - Counting the point balance: